Privacy Notice

 Service sub-contractors and partner companies Where relevant to services that we provide to you

-Fraud prevention agencies and credit reference agencies (CRAs) So we can comply with our legal obligations (please see section 10 below)
+Fraud prevention agencies, credit reference agencies (CRAs) and identity verification service providers.
+So we can comply with our legal obligations (please see section 10 below)

 TransUnion